MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/get-started-xdr.md

 ## Tell us who to contact for important matters

-Defender Experts for XDR lets you identify who in your organization we’ll have to notify for critical incidents, service updates, occasional questions, and other recommendations.
-These persons or groups will then receive an email informing them that they’ve been selected as an incident response or a service review contact.
+Defender Experts for XDR enables you to determine the individuals or groups within your organization that need to be notified in the event of critical incidents, service updates, occasional queries, and other recommendations.
+Once identified, the individuals will receive an email notifying them that they have been chosen as a contact for incident response or service review purposes.

 ![Screenshot of who to contact for important matters in XDR](../../media/XDR/who-to-contact-for-important-matters.png)